Floricienta: Overview

 In 2005, another musical was done and it was also a huge success with tickets selling out in minutes.
-Because of this, eight extra shows were played in Luna Park stadium in Buenos Aires.
+Because of this, eight extra shows were played in Estadio Luna Park stadium in Buenos Aires.
 After the show ended, the complete cast (with the exception of Fabio Di Tomaso who pulled out after disagreements with the production company) waved goodbye in front of 40,000 people at another sold-out concert at José Amalfitani Stadium.
-The musical was also presented in Rosario, La Plata and Mar del Plata.
+The musical was also presented in Rosario, Santa Fe, La Plata and Mar del Plata.

-The two Floricienta albums were also very successful, with the first album being the third best-selling album in 2004 and the 10th best-selling album in 2005 and with the album from the second season being the biggest seller in 2005 according to CAPIF.
+The two Floricienta albums were also very successful, with the first album being the third best-selling album in 2004 and the 10th best-selling album in 2005 and with the album from the second season being the biggest seller in 2005 according to Argentine Chamber of Phonograms and Videograms Producers.

 Floricienta was also a huge success in most of Latin-America, where it was aired by many local channels and at the Disney Channel.

 The cast made a series of successful shows all over Latin America.
-The show cast also made sold-out concerts in Tel-Aviv, Israel where they performed in front of thousands of fans.
+The show cast also made sold-out concerts in Tel Aviv, Israel where they performed in front of thousands of fans.
 Over 1 million people attended Floricienta tour in Argentina, Mexico, Venezuela, Dominican Republic, Israel, Guatemala, Chile, Peru, Uruguay, Bolivia among many other territories.

 In 2004, a Brazilian version was produced, named Floribella.
 It doubled the ratings of Rede Bandeirantes at its timeslot, over 40 products were released and the two CDs achieved platinum certifications.
 In 2006, a Portuguese version was also aired at SIC and was a massive hit.
 The first CD was one of the most CDs sold on the Portugal's story and over 150 products were released in the country.
 Because of the massive success of the show, SIC bought the rights to 3 other Cris Morena shows: Alma Pirata, Rebelde Way and Chiquititas (aired in 2007).

-A version from Chile (also called Floribella) was also produced with great acceptance and the Mexican version (Lola...Érase una vez) also did well.
-There was also a Colombian version and the rights were bought for Greece and Russia, among other countries.
+A version from Chile (also called Floribella) was also produced with great acceptance and the Mexican version (Lola: Once Upon a Time) also did well.
+There was also a Colombian version, the rights were bought for Greece and Russia, among other countries.

-In an interview with Radio 10 in February 2009, Morena revealed Disney had bought the rights for an American remake.
+In an interview with Radio 10 in February 2009, Morena revealed Disney Channel had bought the rights for an American remake.